rpoleski/MulensModel/documents/data_challenge.md

 * The data challenge requires specifying code versions.
 How do I get these?

-   Convenient Method: Go to the directory where you installed MulensModel (the one above source/).
-Run checks.py (i.e., python checks.py).
+   Convenient Method: Go to the directory where you installed MulensModel (the one above source/), then examples/, and run checks.py: `python checks.py`.

    General Method: To find which version of python you're using just type `import sys` and `print(sys.version)`.
 For MulensModel use `print(MulensModel.__version__)` instead.
 Similar commands should work for numpy, scipy, matplotlib, ctypes, and astropy.